• Bond yields broadly rose in October, as stronger labour market data led to questions about the path of future Fed rate cuts.

-• Developed market government bond yields pushed higher, with two- and 10-year US Treasury yields rising by 42 and 77 basis points, respectively.
+• Government bond yields rose, with two- and 10-year US Treasury yields increasing by 53 bps and 50 bps, respectively.

 • Investment-grade credit spreads broadly tightened over the month.